-Mary Anne Holmes, University of Nebraska, Lincoln, Nebraska, USA
+Mary Anne Holmes, University of Nebraska, Lincoln, Nebraska

 Renata Netto, Universidade do Vale do Rio dos Sinos, São Leopoldo RS, Brazil